unpoller/unpoller/README.md

 [Ubiquiti](https://www.ui.com) makes networking devices like switches, gateways (routers) and wireless access points.
-They have a line of equipment named [UniFi](https://www.ui.com/products/#unifi) that uses a [controller](https://www.ui.com/download/unifi/) to keep stats and network device configuration This controller can be installed on Windows, macOS and Linux.
+They have a line of equipment named [UniFi](https://www.ui.com/products/#unifi) that uses a [controller](https://www.ui.com/download/unifi/) to keep stats and simplify network device configuration.
+This controller can be installed on Windows, macOS and Linux.
-Ubiquiti also provides a dedicated hardware devices called a CloudKey that runs the controller software.
+Ubiquiti also provides a dedicated hardware device called a [CloudKey](https://www.ui.com/unifi/unifi-cloud-key/) that runs the controller software.

 Unifi-Poller is a smaller application that runs on macOS, Linux or Docker.
 It polls your controller every 30 seconds for metric data and stores that data in